junxit/us-congress-bills-116/bill.md

 The Presidential Transition Act of 1963 (3 U.S.C.
 102 note) is amended—

-- **(1)** in section 3(f), by adding at the end the following new paragraph:
+- **(1)** in section 3(f), by adding at the end the following:
-  > - **(3)** The President-elect shall submit to the Committee on Oversight and Reform of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate a report with a list of—
+  > - **(3)** Not later than 10 days after submitting an application for a security clearance for any individual, and not later than 10 days after any such individual is granted a security clearance (including an interim clearance), each eligible candidate (as that term is described in subsection (h)(4)(A)) or the President-elect (as the case may be) shall submit a report containing the name of such individual to the Committee on Oversight and Reform of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate.
-  >   - **(A)** any individual for whom an application for a security clearance was submitted, not later than 10 days after the date on which the application was submitted; and
-  >   - **(B)** any individual provided a security clearance, not later than 10 days after the date on which the security clearance was provided.

 - **(2)** in section 4—
   - **(A)** in subsection (a)—